Sign up to receive social justice news, periodic Action Alerts, and/or updates from the Do Justice blog.

-The Office of Social Justice provides resources to learn about the root causes of poverty, hunger, and oppression, and we empower the church to call on those in power to improve systems and enact just public policy.
+The Christian Reformed Church in North America's social justice team provides resources to learn about the root causes of poverty, hunger, and oppression.
+We empower the church to call on those in power to improve systems and enact just public policy.

 We prioritize the perspectives of marginalized people most impacted by injustices, raise awareness, educate members, share resources, and prompt advocacy.

-The OSJ is a ministry of the Christian Reformed Church of North America.
+Working toward social justice is a ministry of the Christian Reformed Church of North America.
 It fits directly into the mission of the CRCNA, which states: “As people called by God, we gather to praise God, listen to him, and respond.
 We nurture each other in faith and obedience to Christ.
 We love and care for one another as God’s people.
 We commit ourselves to serve and to tell others about Jesus.
 We pursue God’s justice and peace in every area of life.”
-The work of the OSJ applies to every line of that mission.
-However, the office most obviously finds its place in the CRCNA by educating and equipping churches to become more involved in doing God’s work of justice in the world.
+The work of the social justice applies to every line of that mission.
+However, social justice work most obviously finds its place in the CRCNA by educating and equipping churches to become more involved in doing God’s work of justice in the world.

 The Office of Social Justice (OSJ) is a bi-national ministry, but also allows space for other ministries in Canada to flourish by supporting Canadian CRC ministries and promoting their content.
 The OSJ runs bi-national projects where possible (eg. Climate Witness Project, Sanctity of Human Life Sunday materials, Catching Stones newsletter), but also runs U.S.-specific projects when differing contexts make that necessary (eg. Immigrants Are a Blessing Not a Burden) and supports Canada-specific projects in partnership with other ministries where possible (eg. Journey With Me, Christian Reformed Centre for Public Dialogue action alerts).
 We are closely connected to our sister ministries in Canada and are working together as a team to provide education and advocacy resources and opportunities on both sides of the U.S.-Canada border.

 The term “social justice” emerges out of Scripture, and was actually originally coined by the church: a Jesuit monk based the phrase on the teachings of Thomas Aquinas.
 Contrary to some misconceptions, “social justice” is a concept deeply rooted in the historic, Biblically orthodox traditions of the Christian faith.
 When we talk about “social justice” in a Reformed context, we are referring to God’s original intention for human society: a world where basic needs are provided for in love, where people flourish, and where shalom reigns in the Kingdom of God.
 This vision of shalom is a vision of “the way things ought to be,” or the way God created the world to be before sin.
 As Cornelius Plantinga writes, “In the Bible, shalom means universal flourishing, wholeness, and delight… the webbing-together of God, humans, and all creation in justice, fulfillment, and delight.”
 Social justice refers to the pursuit of shalom in human, social relationships.
 There are many types of justice (retributive, restorative, etc.).
 The significance of social justice is that it references the pursuit of shalom — righteousness, harmony, and “the way things ought to be” — specifically in our human interactions and societal structures.
 The CRCNA rightly emphasizes the pursuit of God’s shalom in all areas.
-However, the choice of the specific term in the name for the OSJ acknowledges the mandate of the OSJ, which focuses the office on addressing societal structures and injustices which hinder human flourishing.
-One final note of clarification: technically, the full name is the Office of Social Justice and Hunger Action (OSJHA).
-However, because the activities of the office extend beyond issues related just to hunger and poverty, the shortened term is more commonly used.
+However, the choice of the specific term acknowledges Synod's mandates for social justice, which focus the work on addressing societal structures and injustices which hinder human flourishing.
+One final note of clarification: technically, the work of social justice began with the name of Office of Social Justice and Hunger Action (OSJHA).
+However, because the activities of social justice ministry extend beyond issues related just to hunger and poverty, the shortened term is more commonly used.

 Social Justice, Advocacy, and Christians' Role in Politics

-The Office of Social Justice works to develop a deeper understanding of and response to God's call to let justice flow like a river in both our personal and communal lives, as well as in the structures of our societies.
+The CRCNA's work in social justice seeks to develop a deeper understanding of and response to God's call to let justice flow like a river in both our personal and communal lives, as well as in the structures of our societies.

 Below are some frequently asked questions about social justice, advocacy, and Christian's role in politics.